Skip to content

 Boom length1.0 m2.3 m+1.3 m

-The 5-element wins by 2.5 dB of actual path gain and 6 dB of F/B. For a single-Yagi station attempting EME, the 5-el is the minimum sensible choice; most serious EME operators stack four or more of them.
+The 5-element wins by 2.5 dB of actual path gain and 6 dB of front-to-back ratio.
+For a single-Yagi station attempting EME, the 5-element is the minimum sensible choice.
+Most serious EME operators stack four or more of them to get another 6 dB from the array gain, but even a single 5-element Yagi will let you hear your own echoes off the Moon with a decent preamp and low-noise coax.

 Practical Build Notes the Simulation Surfaces

 Element-to-boom insulation matters.
-NEC2 models elements as continuous wires.
-If you mount aluminium elements directly on a conductive aluminium boom, you short the element midpoint to the boom and detune the array.
-Either insulate each element from the boom or use non-conductive fibreglass tube — the simulation assumes the latter.
+NEC2 models elements as continuous wires floating in space.
+If you mount aluminium elements directly on a conductive aluminium boom, you short the element midpoint to the boom and completely detune the array.
+You'll lose gain, the feedpoint impedance will shift, and the pattern will distort.
+Either insulate each element from the boom with plastic blocks or use non-conductive fibreglass tube for the boom — the simulation assumes the latter.
+Most builders use fibreglass because it's simpler and more weatherproof than a bunch of insulating hardware.
 Driven element clearance.
-The folded dipole needs about 15 mm clearance around the feed gap.
-The NEC2 model uses thin-wire approximation; real-world element diameter effects are handled by the segment-diameter ratio.
-Keep the segment length-to-diameter ratio above 4:1 in your model (the tool warns you if you violate this).
+The folded dipole needs about 15 mm of clearance around the feed gap.
+If you crowd it with metal mounting hardware or let the coax shield touch the element too close to the feedpoint, you'll shift the impedance.
+The NEC2 model uses thin-wire approximation, and real-world element diameter effects are handled by the segment-diameter ratio.
+Keep the segment length-to-diameter ratio above 4:1 in your model — the simulation tool will warn you if you violate this, but it's worth checking manually.
 Weatherproofing the feedpoint.
-The simulation gives you 47 Ω at the feed.
-In practice, 5–10 mm of moisture ingress at the feedpoint can add 2–5 Ω of resistive loss — invisible in simulation but very visible in F/B degradation over a winter.
-Seal it properly.
+The simulation gives you 47 Ω at the feed under ideal conditions.
+In practice, even 5–10 mm of moisture ingress at the feedpoint can add 2–5 Ω of resistive loss.
+That's invisible in the simulation but very visible in F/B degradation over a winter.
+Water in the coax connector or around the folded dipole feedpoint will kill your performance.
+Seal it properly with self-amalgamating tape and heat shrink, or use a proper weatherproof enclosure.
+This is one of those things most people skip and then regret later when they're trying to figure out why the antenna doesn't perform as well as it did in September.
+Boom sag and element droop.
+A 2.3 metre boom will sag under its own weight and the weight of the elements, especially if you're using aluminium.
+The simulation assumes perfectly straight elements in perfect alignment.
+In reality, a few millimetres of boom sag or element droop won't kill your performance, but 10–20 mm will start to shift the pattern and reduce gain.
+Use a stiff enough boom or add a truss to keep everything straight.

 Simulate first, cut second.
 The Antenna Sim tool gives you the full NEC2 result — gain, pattern, impedance, elevation plot — in under a minute.
-That is a lot cheaper than a miscut boom.
+That's a lot cheaper than a miscut boom or a set of elements that don't resonate where you thought they would.
+You can tweak element lengths, adjust spacing, and see the effects immediately.
+Once you've got a design that hits your gain and impedance targets in simulation, then you cut metal.

 Simulate your Yagi with NEC2